 There’s nothing wrong with a weak handshake…

-Be it an episode of Room 101 or QI, a discussion among friends or a knee jerk reaction at a formal dinner one thing is clear, a lot of people have a big problem with weak handshakes.
+Be it an episode of Room 101 or QI, a discussion amongst friends or a knee jerk reaction at a formal dinner, one thing is clear: a lot of people have a big problem with weak handshakes.
 Social etiquette is a horrible thing to negotiate.
-It’s often trying and stressful especially for those with low confidence.
-We all know this and we all commit faux various pas.
+It’s often trying and stressful, especially for those with low confidence.
+Some of us know this and we all generally commit various faux pas.
 So why is the weak handshake such a big no-no for many people?
 To break down the reasoning and arguments for the weak handshake hate I went to Google and found various articles and comment threads discussing the topic.
-Most of them by men, and those that weren’t were also by women who expected men to act a certain ‘manly’ way.
+Most of them by men and those that weren’t were by women who expected men to act a certain ‘manly’ way.